 Examples of automatic completion

-You can use the following examples to get an idea of how Basic Code Completion works with various code items:
+You can use the following examples to get an idea of how automatic completion works with various code items:

 - Suggesting type-based variable names